 So what actually is caulking?
-Well to put it simply, caulk is a material which can be used to seal different structures and even buildings together in a tight fashion to prevent any gaps or leaking.
+Well to put it simply, caulk is a material that can be used to seal different structures and even buildings together in a tight fashion to prevent any gaps or leaking.
 This process is called caulking.
 It’s done to prevent leaking in most cases, but also prevents the infestation of bugs and prevents unwanted dust or air entering.

 With kitchen sinks, the main aim is to prevent leaking.
 This is so that your sink doesn’t get damaged over time, and so that it doesn’t become rusty if it’s regularly exposed to water.

 So how do you actually caulk a sink?
 I know that when I was read about this process, I thought it sounded really difficult and that you’d need to get a professional in to do it- but it’s actually pretty simple, and you can do it yourself.

 You should start by cleaning the surface you’re going to caulk with some sort of alcoholic substance, which will remove any harmful substances that could stop the caulk from setting properly and will ensure you do the best job possible.